yahyashqair/cli-agent-orchestrator/ui/README.md

 4. Optionally name the session
 5. Click "Launch Agent"

+### Configuring Agent Providers

+1. Click **Agent Providers** in the header to open the settings panel
+2. Pick a default provider for each agent profile (Code Supervisor, Developer, Reviewer)
+3. Click **Save** to persist the override or **Reset** to return to Amazon Q (`q_cli`)
+4. Saved overrides are automatically applied in the Control Panel, and profiles without overrides fall back to their default (Amazon Q) so you never carry over the wrong provider.
+You can still override the selection for a single launch.

 ### Monitoring Agents

 - **Dashboard**: View total sessions, agents, and status breakdown